vykt/liblain/README.md

 ### ABOUT:

-The Lain library (<i>liblain</i>) provides a programmatic interface to the memory and memory maps of processes on Linux. <i>Liblain</i> offers both a <i>procfs</i> and a <i>lainko</i> kernel driver backend.
+The Lain library (<i>liblain</i>) provides a programmatic interface to the memory and memory maps of processes on Linux. <i>Liblain</i> offers both a <i>procfs</i> and a [lainko](https://github.com/vykt/lainko) kernel driver backend.
 Both interfaces provide identical functionality.
-The kernel driver backend is not provided by this repository, please see https://github.com/vykt/lainko.
+The kernel driver backend is not provided by this repository.

 <i>Liblain</i> stores both VM areas and VM backing objects in lists, which means a memory map can be updated without invalidating pointers to the map.
 This allows liblain to be easily used for prolonged analysis where a target's memory allocations change.
 Despite being lists, traversal between relevant areas/objects is still possible in <i>O(1)</i> in many cases.